Reusable Foodware Infrastructure Grants

 - Projects looking to fund smaller reusable foodware or equipment purchases for a single site or location may be better suited for support from our technical assistance program before seeking grant funding

-StopWaste invites pilot project proposals of various sizes anticipated to range from $5,000 to $50,000.
+StopWaste invites pilot project proposals of up to $25,000.
 Larger projects may be funded depending on expected geographic and environmental impact.
 As a general guide applicants should consider these criteria for funding amounts:

 - Project scale: The project’s geographic spread, number of partner organizations and/or sites involved, projected quantity of disposable foodware replaced, and other impacts.

-- Replicability und upscaling: The pilot project’s opportunities for expansion, potential to serve as a model for others, etc.
+- Replicability and upscaling: The pilot project’s opportunities for expansion, potential to serve as a model for others, etc.

 - Long-term self-sufficiency: Projections for financial and operational self-sufficiency once grant funds are spent.